Melindrea/static-sites/content/antoniusm.se/posts/002-why-write.md

 menu: false
 ---

-When I asked what I should write this first post on AntoniusM.se about, I had several more-or-less useful answers.
-I will, in fact, hold onto the "Ode to beverages" until later, and while it might be interesting to put in some thoughts on where this will be in a year, I'll leave soothsaying to those less cynical than I am.
+<p class="c-lead c-lead--ornamented"><span class="c-lead__opening">When I asked what I should write this first post on AntoniusM.se about</span>, I had several more-or-less useful answers.
+I will, in fact, hold onto the "Ode to beverages" until later, and while it might be interesting to put in some thoughts on where this will be in a year, I'll leave soothsaying to those less cynical than I am.</p>

 Instead, there were three questions that were suggested: